arawa/mattermost-install-guide/mattermost-centos-7.md

 # certbot --nginx certonly --dry-run
 ```

-Cerbot should detect your subdomain automatically and ask you to specify an email address where to send reminders if the certificate will soon expire:
+Cerbot should detect your subdomain automatically and ask you to specify an email address where to send reminders in the event the certificate is expiring soon:
 ```
 Saving debug log to /var/log/letsencrypt/letsencrypt.log Plugins selected: Authenticator nginx, Installer nginx